google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/deep-dive-into-payment-request.md

 ## Feature Detect

+PaymentRequest has been available since Chrome 53 for Android and has been enabled by default since Chrome 60 on desktop.
 Before we start covering how to use PaymentRequest, we should feature detect to ensure it's available and fallback to a traditional checkout page in browsers that don't support it.

 The feature detect is simply:

 ```
 if(window.PaymentRequest) {